Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-\textbf{(2) Domain Adaptation.} Domain adaptation is a sound machine learning technique that has been widely used in medical image analysis~\cite{guan2022domain}.
-It aims to reduce domain shift among different medical image datasets and enhance the generalizability of a learning model.
+\textbf{(2) Domain Adaptation.} This method uses domain adaptation to reduce medical data distribution differences of clients.
+Domain adaptation is a sound machine learning technique that has been widely used in medical image analysis~\citep{guan2022domain}.
+It aims to reduce domain shift (in terms of certain distances) among different medical image datasets and enhance the generalizability of a machine learning model.
 Many medical-related FL studies resort to domain adaptation for improved performance.

-Li~\etal\cite{li2020multi} use domain adaptation to align distribution differences of functional MRI data among clients.
+Li~\etal\citep{li2020multi} use domain adaptation to align distribution differences of functional MRI data among clients.
 In their method, data in each client are added with noise to enhance privacy protection.
 A domain discriminator/classifier is trained on these data with noises to reduce domain shift.
-Dinsdale~\etal\cite{MICCAI-12} propose a domain adaptation-based FL framework to remove domain shift among clients caused by different scanners.
+Dinsdale~\etal\citep{MICCAI-12} propose a domain adaptation-based FL framework to remove domain shift among clients caused by different scanners.
 In their framework, medical image features are assumed to follow Gaussian distributions, and the mean and standard deviation of the learned features can be shared among clients.
 During the training of each client model, a label classifier and a domain discriminator are jointly trained to learn features that are domain-invariant, \ie, removing domain shift.
-Andreux~\etal\cite{andreux2020siloed} leverages batch normalization (BN) in a deep neural network to handle client (histopathology datasets) shift.
-Guo~\etal\cite{guo2021multi} propose a federated learning method for MRI reconstruction, where the learned intermediate latent features among different clients are aligned with the distribution of latent features of a reference site.
+Andreux~\etal\citep{andreux2020siloed} leverages batch normalization (BN) in a deep neural network to handle client (histopathology datasets) shift.
+Guo~\etal\citep{guo2021multi} propose a federated learning method for MRI reconstruction, where the learned intermediate latent features among different clients are aligned with the distribution of latent features of a reference site.